rohsak5649/LOADbalancer/README.md

 ## ⚙️ How It Works Under the Hood

-The load balancer manages backend nodes using three parallel asynchronous processes:
+The load balancer manages backend nodes using four parallel asynchronous processes:

 ### 1. Least-Connections Routing
 When an HTTP request hits the proxy: